 Amended Planning and Development (Local Planning Schemes) Regulations 2015

-From 15 February 2021, there will be a broader range of exemptions for small home projects such patios, water tanks, and cubby houses.
+The first stage included a broader range of exemptions for small home projects such patios, water tanks, and cubby houses.

 A ‘deemed-to-comply’ check enables local government to ensure compliance with the Residential Design Codes, allowing such development proposals to progress straight to the building approval stage, which is still a requirement.